 Generally speaking, people appreciate having extra space in their homes.
 While people mightn’t want dozens of unused rooms, there is a sweet spot that many people would enjoy.
 More than they have, but enough to suit their needs.
 Naturally, a home extension is an ideal way of getting this.

 As obvious as this is, it’s something that many people mightn’t be able to afford.
 That’s driven by the high costs associated with many home renovations and extensions.
-If you’re not able to increase your mortgage payment but want to make your home bigger, you could be at a loss of what to do.
+If you’re not able to increase your mortgage payment but want to make your home bigger, you could be at a loss for what to do.

 Thankfully, there are multiple budget-friendly home extension ideas that you can try.
 Though you’ll still have to save a little bit for them, they could be more affordable than you’d think.